Can folic acid prevent Down syndrome?

-Can folic acid prevent Down syndrome?Current supplementation policies designed to prevent neural tube defects may incidentally prevent Down's syndrome, provided a sufficiently high dose of folic acid is used.
+Current supplementation policies designed to prevent neural tube defects may incidentally prevent Down's syndrome, provided a sufficiently high dose of folic acid is used.

-How much folic acid should I take to prevent Down syndrome?For three decades, the US Public Health Service has recommended that all people capable of becoming pregnant consume 400 micrograms (mcg) of folic acid daily to prevent neural tube defects (NTDs).
+For three decades, the US Public Health Service has recommended that all people capable of becoming pregnant consume 400 micrograms (mcg) of folic acid daily to prevent neural tube defects (NTDs).
 Folic acid is an important part of planning for a healthy pregnancy.

 When the baby is developing early during pregnancy, folic acid helps form the neural tube.
 Folic acid is very important because it can help prevent some major birth defects of the baby's brain (anencephaly) and spine (spina bifida).
 The neural tube forms the early brain and spine.

-Can you prevent Down syndrome during pregnancy?Down syndrome can't be prevented, but parents can take steps that may reduce the risk.
+Down syndrome can't be prevented, but parents can take steps that may reduce the risk.
 The older the birthing parent, the higher the risk of having a baby with Down syndrome.
 People can reduce the risk of Down syndrome by giving birth before age 35.

-Can folic acid cause chromosomal abnormalities?Folic acid is essential for the proper growth of a foetus, it prevents chromosomal abnormalities.
+Folic acid is essential for the proper growth of a foetus, it prevents chromosomal abnormalities.
 Chromosomal abnormalities occur from the defect in chromosome number and structure in a growing foetus during gestation if proper nutrients are not supplied.

 Taking Folic Acid Can Prevent Certain Birth Defects